JobHunterAITool/job-hunter-ai-tool/ml/ml_README.md

 - Type: `str`
 - Description: Raw extracted resume text (or fallback manual input text) provided by the backend.
 - Edge cases:
-  - If `user_text` is empty or whitespace-only, the function should not crash.
-Recommended behavior is to return all jobs with scores set to `0.0`.
+  - If `user_text` is empty or whitespace-only, the function raises a ValueError

 > **TODO:** It may be better to refactor this to a `list[str]` to improve matches for multiple-word phrases (e.g. "machine learning").